-You must complete all the required information at this time.

-- Electronically sign your name on the application exactly as it is printed and signed on your surety bond. - You must upload a copy of your Surety Bond and the Notary Exam Certificate. - Your residential address must be listed to establish eligibility. - If you are an Arkansas resident, your county of commission is the county where you reside. - If you live in an adjoining state that borders Arkansas, you must list your residential address in the other state AND your employer's street address in Arkansas to establish eligibility. - If you are a nonresident spouse of a United States military service member, employed or operating a business in Arkansas, you must list your residential address AND your employer's or business's street address in Arkansas to establish eligibility.
+- Upon successful completion of the exam, you will be immediately directed to the notary public application page.
+You must complete all the required information at this time or you will be required to take and pass the exam again. - Print and sign your name on the application exactly as it is printed and signed on your surety bond. - Your residential address must be listed to establish eligibility. - If you are an Arkansas resident, your county of commission is the county where you reside. - If you live in an adjoining state that borders Arkansas, you must list your residential address in the other state AND your employer's street address in Arkansas to establish eligibility. - If you are a nonresident spouse of a United States military service member, employed or operating a business in Arkansas, you must list your residential address AND your employer's or business's street address in Arkansas to establish eligibility.
 If you are a resident of the state of Arkansas, you need only provide your residential address. - Email addresses are requested, but not required.
+The Secretary of State's Office will often send updates concerning notary laws, training, and procedures via email.
+Only those who attach an email address to their notary record will receive this correspondence. - There is an option to "opt in" to having an email address available on the public search.
+By default, your email address is not made public. - Make sure to designate on the application that you meet all requirements listed by checking the appropriate boxes. - Have the application notarized by a notary in good standing in the State of Arkansas.
+You can check the status of any notary public by clicking the "Notary Public" button on the landing page of the Notary Management System at http://bcs.sos.arkansas.gov.